 Q. What was the pattern you followed to gain the highest marks in Pakistan Affairs and Political Science?

-Q. Have you prepared the complete syllabus given by FPSC, and which books or notes you went for?
+Q. Have you prepared the complete syllabus given by FPSC, and which books or notes do you go for?

 Q. What was the source of your study?